 Spring is well underway and sadly, tulip season is coming to an end.
 The Keukenhof is closed for this year after receiving over one million visitors!
 Have you ever visited?
 I still haven’t!
 I’ll put it on my to-do list for next year.
-To say goodbye to the tulips, I am sharing a spring floral arrangement with you, featuring tulips, hellebores and clematis.
+To say goodbye to the tulips, I am sharing a spring floral arrangement, featuring tulips, hellebores and clematis.

 No tulips in my garden

 Last year, I had a serious case of tulip mania.
 I bought lots of tulips at the flower market and took a lot of pictures.
+Have a look at the colourful display of tulips at the flower market in this blog post.
 I didn’t buy that many tulips this year.
 I didn’t fell out of love with them, I will always love tulips!
-It’s just that there are so many flowers to choose from.
+It’s just that there are so many other flowers to choose from.

 I don’t have any tulip bulbs in the garden.
 Unlike daffodil bulbs, they will not bloom again next year.
 Avid gardeners plant new bulbs every year but I am a lazy gardener.